Health in Morocco: Maternal and child health care

 Maternal health care in particular has improved significantly over the past 10 years, with the maternal mortality ratio dropping from 227 deaths per 100,000 live births to 112, and infant mortality declining from 40 deaths per 1000 live births to 30.2, according to the World Health Organization (WHO).
 This can in large part be attributed to efforts targeting better access to maternal and child health care services, as well as increased awareness on the necessity to seek medical assistance throughout pregnancy and after.

 In 2007 the Ministry of Health recognised the problem of maternal and child mortality.
 This led the ministry to implement the Maternal Mortality Strategy action plan of 2008–12, whose aim was to reduce the maternal mortality rate (MMR) from 227 to 50 deaths per 100,000 births.
-There were three points of improvement to help them try and achieve their goal.
+There were three points of improvement to help them try to achieve their goal.
 The first was to reduce any barriers preventing women from accessing emergency services.
 The second was to enhance the health care quality and the third was to improve governance.
 The Ministry of Health also began the maternal mortality surveillance system.
 This allowed them to collect and analyse data in 2009 which discovered that the goal of reducing the MMR to 50 would not be achievable by 2015.
 Because of this information, a new action plan for 2012-16 was introduced to reinforce management and target specific actions for rural and disadvantaged areas.